Virtual Accounting

 What KPIs should a founder see daily versus monthly?

 Daily or weekly, review cash and bank balances, net working capital, cash runway, and critical alerts on overdue GST or high DSO.
 Monthly, review revenue versus budget, gross and operating margin, burn rate, cash flow statements, and compliance calendars.
-This mirrors the guidance in executive dashboards such as financial dashboard and accounting dashboard examples.

 How are GST, TDS, income tax, and MCA compliance managed and tracked?